 The Rooms at the Dunn House:

 - The Ulrich-Harris Room: First Guest Room, Second Floor; 1 Queen Bed

 - The Penney Room: Second Guest Room located on the Second Floor with 1 Queen Bed.

 - The Papaioanou Room: Third Guest Room located on the Second Floor with 1 Queen Bed.
 The entrance to the room is down the hall, around the corner; 1 Queen Bed

 - The Kendall Suite Family Suite: Family Suite located on the Third Floor with an entrance at both ends of the Second Floor hallway.
-The suite contains 1 Queen Bed in bedroom area; there is also a day bed which can used as 1 twin bed as well as a single trundle bed which be pulled out and made up to a twin bed, thus giving the room 2 twin beds in the sitting area
+The suite contains 1 Queen Bed in bedroom area.
+There is also a day bed which can be used as 1 twin bed as well as a single trundle bed which can be pulled out and made up to a twin bed, thus giving the room 2 twin beds in the sitting area